-It is believed that the presence of female hormones (estrogen or progesterone) promotes the growth of mammary tumors.
-Growth of benign mammary tumors can also be stimulated by hormonal cycling of the female dog.
+Most vets believe that the presence of female hormones (estrogen or progesterone) promotes the growth of mammary tumors.
+The hormonal cycling of a female dog can also stimulate growth of benign mammary tumors.
 (This has important implications in that spaying is essential even if a tumor has already developed.)

 Symptoms of Canine Breast Cancer

-The main sign of breast cancer in dogs is a lump or mass (usually painless) which can usually be detected easily by gently palpating the mammary glands.
+The main sign of breast cancer in dogs is a lump or mass (usually painless).
+You can usually detect the lump easily by gently palpating the dog’s mammary glands.